ga-curriculum/intro-to-mongoose-lab/setup/README.md

 npm i prompt-sync
 ```

-Copy the following code and paste it into your `app.js` to get `prompt-sync` working:
+Copy the following code and paste it into your `app.js` to get an example of `prompt-sync` working:

 ```js
 const prompt = require('prompt-sync')();